 Case-making clothes moths shun light.
 And although the males are active fliers, the females fly only short distances.

+Need to know how to get rid of clothes moths?
 The key to controlling this pest is through thorough inspection and identification of infested materials.
 Infested rugs, carpets, and furniture should be cleaned thoroughly and protected with a residual insecticide application.
-Larvae are easily removed from infested clothing by cleaning and laundering.
+When moths are found in clothes, larvae are easily removed from infested clothing by cleaning and laundering.
+You can contact Terminix Canada to learn more about how to get rid of clothes moths.

 Indian meal moth adults have a 5/8″ to ¾” wing span.
 The wings are a copper-brownish hue with a grey band close to where the wings attach to the body.

 The larvae are about ½” long and dirty white in colour.
-The head is a reddish-brown colour.
+The head is a reddish-brown colour, which is the key to house moth identification with this strain.

 Adult females lay 100-400 eggs over a period of about 18 days.
-The larval development requires 13-288 days.
+Indian meal moth larvae develop anywhere between 13-288 days.
 The average life cycle, egg to egg, requires 25-135 days.
-There are usually 6 generations per year.
+There are usually 6 generations of Indian meal moth larvae per year.

 Indian meal moths infest commonly stored food products such as whole grains, dried fruit, nuts, chocolate, beans, crackers, biscuits, dried dog food, bird seed and red peppers.
 The larvae produce silk webbing over the surface of the materials upon which they are feeding.